zbjornson/bson-to-json/README.md

 ## Future Plans

-- Iterator-based (streaming) interface.
-It's mostly working in the C++ version, but crashes on gc.
-See documentation in the `iterator` branch.
-I also experimented with C++20 coroutines in the `coroutines` branch.
 - Drop `long` dependency when Node 10 support is dropped.
 - Consider adding an option to prepend a comma to the output so it can be used with MongoDB cursors more efficiently.